manzt/anywidget/docs/src/pages/blog/a-year-with-anywidget.md

 ```

 _Exporting a `render` function directly will still work in v0.9 but trigger a
-deprecation notice in the browser console going forward._
+deprecation notice in the browser console going forward. <a href="#introducing-widget-lifecycle-hooks">Skip ahead.</a>_

 ## anywidget v0.9

-It's been an exciting year!
-We are excited to announce the release of
+We are excited to announce the release of **anywidget** v0.9.
+This version
-**anywidget** v0.9, a significant step forward in the project's evolution.
+introduces a redesigned API that offers increased control and customization of
+widgets in the front end, catering to a broader spectrum of use cases.
 This
-version introduces a revamped front-end API, allowing more customization over
-the widget lifecycle and an expanded range of use cases.

-In the following sections, we explore the reasons for these changes and provide
-examples to illustrate the capabilities of the new API.
+update also shifts to requiring developers to explicitly opt-in to [live
+development features](/blog/anywidget-02#native-hot-module-replacement-hmr).

 ### Mimimizing Friction in Jupyter Front Ends